Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 # Testing conventions and best practices

 - File names tries to tell us the scenario we're testing.
 - We don't pollute test results with logs.
-So if you want to add them for debugging, please consider using `DEBUG=true` env variable and use `logDebug` function:
+So if you want to add them for debugging, please consider using `logDebug` function:

 ```typescript
 import logDebug from "../helper/DebugHelper";